 A person’s body goes through different cycles every day.
-One of these cycles includes the one we call as “sexual response cycle” or a human body’s response to anything sexual, including anal, vaginal, or oral sex, or even masturbation.
+One of these cycles includes the one we call as a “sexual response cycle” or a human body’s response to anything sexual, including anal, vaginal, or oral sex, or even masturbation.

 It may seem to be a simple process in the naked eye, this cycle undergoes four phases: excitement, plateau, orgasm, and resolution.

 Here’s how humans undergo sexual response cycle: